ReactionMechanismGenerator/RMG-website/README.rst

 The dependencies required to develop the RMG website are:

 Django (http://www.djangoproject.com/)
+    Version 1.3.0 or later is required.
-    Version 1.2.0 or later is recommended.
+	1.5.0 or later is recommended.

 RMG-Py  (http://github.com/GreenGroup/RMG-Py)
     Development of the website closely mirrors that of RMG-Py, and in general